buds-lab/Filling-time-series-gaps-using-image-techniques/README.md

 1. **Notebooks**: This directory contains all Jupyter notebooks that provide the code implementations of the various techniques used in the research.

-2. **Data**: This directory contains the datasets used in the research.
-We've used one of the largest publicly available whole building energy datasets for our study.
+2. **Data**: Due to the constraints posed by the Github platform, the dataset used in our research is not provided here.
+Nevertheless, the energy dataset (including meter data, metadata, and weather data) could be found on [Kaggle website](https://www.kaggle.com/competitions/ashrae-energy-prediction/data) or [BDG2 Github repository](https://github.com/buds-lab/building-data-genome-project-2).
+Additionally, the labeled anomalies in meter readings can be found in the [repository of winning teams' solution](https://github.com/buds-lab/ashrae-great-energy-predictor-3-solution-analysis/blob/master/solutions/rank-1/input/bad_meter_readings.zip).

 ## License